artist-differentiatior/artist-differentiator/README.md

 ## Requirements
-The code is written for Python 2.7.
+The code is written for Python 2.7 in TensorFlow.
 The required modules for this project can be found in `requirements.txt`.

 ## Running
 Here we outline the different scripts and how to run them.